 Homeowners also need to consider maintenance in their green building.
 Maintenance costs can be a huge part of any household budget.
 While most green building designs will attempt to reduce maintenance costs in any way possible, some technology simply requires more care than others.
 Solar panels, for example, need to be replaced and properly maintained.

 Ongoing costs of green living can be reduced in a number of ways.
 When constructing your modular home, find ways to take advantage of natural light and water sources on your property.
 By talking with a professional and discovering these methods early on, you can reduce the use of some of your renewable energy sources and extend their life.
 Even if there is a one-time fee involved with adding these features in, it is still cheaper in the long run.

 Call Carbide Construction at 703-550-8711 to get started on your new build modular home in Arlington or Alexandria.
 Or you can contact us.
-If you need help with other repairs like basement waterproofing or foundation repair in Arlington, Alexandria, Fairfax or Falls Church, call our friends at Apex Waterproofing at 571-482-7955 or fill out their contact form.
+If you need help with other repairs like basement waterproofing or foundation repair in Arlington, Alexandria, Fairfax or Falls Church, call our friends at Apex Waterproofing at 571-482-7955.

 About the Author